SAML-Toolkits/ruby-saml/README.md

 end
 ```

-## Signature validation
+## Signature Validation

-On the ruby-saml toolkit there are different ways to validate the signature of the SAMLResponse:
+Ruby SAML allows different ways to validate the signature of the SAMLResponse:
-- You can provide the IdP x509 public certificate at the 'idp_cert' setting.
+- You can provide the IdP X.509 public certificate at the `idp_cert` setting.
-- You can provide the IdP x509 public certificate in fingerprint format using the 'idp_cert_fingerprint' setting parameter and additionally the 'idp_cert_fingerprint_algorithm' parameter.
+- You can provide the IdP X.509 public certificate in fingerprint format using the
+ `idp_cert_fingerprint` setting parameter and additionally the `idp_cert_fingerprint_algorithm` parameter.

 When validating the signature of redirect binding, the fingerprint is useless and the certificate
 of the IdP is required in order to execute the validation.
 You can pass the option
-`:relax_signature_validation` to SloLogoutrequest and Logoutresponse if want to avoid signature
+`:relax_signature_validation` to `SloLogoutrequest` and `Logoutresponse` if want to avoid signature
 validation if no certificate of the IdP is provided.

 In production also we highly recommend to register on the settings the IdP certificate instead